The pros and cons of different asset classes

 Commodities are either basic or intermediate goods that are used in commerce.
 Commodities are classified into sub-categories including:

 In theory, commodities are fungible.
 This means there is little differentiation between them no matter if they are coming from two different producers.
 You can purchase and sell commodities that are tangible in a physical market.
 For example, you can purchase gold bullion and store it in your home before selling.
-You can also purchase futures contracts (a legal agreement to buy or sell a commodity at a predetermined time and price in the future, explained further below), exchange-traded funds (ETFs) or contract for differences (a contract whereby any difference between the open and closing price of an asset is cash settled) that will provide you with exposure to certain commodity products.
+You can also purchase futures contracts (a legal agreement to buy or sell a commodity at a predetermined time and price), exchange-traded funds (ETFs) or contracts for difference (CFDs) whereby any difference between the open and closing price of an asset is cash settled) that will provide you with exposure to certain commodity products.

 - Commodities provide diversification.